eurc17/Face-Liveness-Detection/README.md

                            The width of the input image.
      -he INPUT_IMG_HEIGHT, --input_img_height INPUT_IMG_HEIGHT
                            The height of the input image.
+     -ens ENSEMBLE_FLAG, --ensemble_flag ENSEMBLE_FLAG
+                           To use ensemble of models or not.
+If set to True, ensure to provide path to all models (including model provided in -m flag) to perform ensemble -ensp ENSEMBLE_PATH, --ensemble_path ENSEMBLE_PATH
+                           The path to directory storing all models for ensemble usage.
+It should also contain a file named frame_size.txt specifying the input size of each model. with lines: MODEL_FILE_NAME FRAME_WIDTH
+                           FRAME_HEIGHT
    ```

 4. There are scripts for running demo on several videos in a folder.
 Please checkout the README file in [utils](https://github.com/eurc17/Face-Liveness-Detection/tree/master/utils).